Wearing Contact Lenses

 - Also, hybrid contact lenses have an optical center made of a rigid GP lens material, surrounded by a zone of soft lens material for greater wearing comfort.

 - Therapeutic uses for contacts: Spectacles cannot correct every patient.
-Some patients need to wear contacts for medical conditions like keratoconus (irregularly shaped cornea) At Harvard Vanguard Medical Associates we have experts in fitting complex advanced designs.
+Some patients need to wear contacts for medical conditions like keratoconus (irregularly shaped cornea).
+We have experts in fitting complex advanced designs.

 Your Optometrist will be able to determine which type is right for you.

 Contact lenses are medical devices and must be fit and monitored properly for safe use and for maximum comfort and vision.
 Contacts must never be used without doctor supervision.
 Your Optometrist will be able to determine if you are a good candidate for contact lenses.
-At Harvard Vanguard Medical Associates, highly trained technicians will teach you how to properly insert, remove, and care for your contact lenses.
+Our highly trained technicians will teach you how to properly insert, remove, and care for your contact lenses.